How Breathing Exercises Benefit Your Lungs

-Interested in more ways to work on your lung health?
+Looking for more ways to work on your respiratory health?
 Check out the easy tips from lung experts below.

-- Stop smoking and avoid places where you could be exposed to secondhand smoke or other irritants.
+- Quit smoking and avoid places where you could be exposed to secondhand smoke or other irritants.

 - Be sure to keep your air filters clean and reduce air pollutants (e.g., dust, mold, and dander) to improve your indoor air quality.

-- Develop a healthy and balanced diet; incorporate foods rich in antioxidants.
+- Develop a healthy and balanced diet and incorporate foods rich in antioxidants.

 - Exercise often.
-Start at your comfort level and grow your workout routine as you build up your strength.
+Begin physical activity at your comfort level and grow your workout routine as you build up your strength.
+Aerobic exercise

 - Stay up to date on your vaccinations.
 You should get vaccinated for the flu and pneumonia every year to promote excellent lung health and avoid lung infections.